Frequently Asked Questions

 Through our partnership with Adventure Treks, we have an intensive leadership program that trains advanced students (who have demonstrated excellent potential and proven leadership skills) to become outdoor professionals.
 Many of our counselors are graduates from our Adventure Treks program.
 Our directors personally interview all new counselors, who complete a rigorous application process:

 - 3 interviews

 The maturity needed to be an outstanding role model for children is best handled by counselors who are at minimum 18 years old, have attended at least one year of college, and have significant knowledge of outdoor activities and youth development.

-Our 24-hour registered nurse lives on the property, and our doctor lives locally and makes rounds at camp as needed.
-Our facility is located 10 minutes from Pardee Hospital.
+Our 24-hour registered nurses lives on the property, and our doctor lives locally and makes rounds at camp as needed.
+Our facility is located 10 minutes from Pardee Hospital in Hendersonville, NC.

 Camp Pinnacle is a coed camp—we have the best of both worlds.
 Most of our activities are done in single-gender cabin groups, giving campers the ability to learn and play differently.
 However, all of our campers come together for meal times and special events.
 Campers are able to enjoy the benefit of a single-gender cabin experience, while learning to interact and respect the opposite gender under the guidance of our outstanding role models.